FeynmanLogic/LibManagementSystem/README.md

-# PacketSniffer
+# Library Management System
-This is a packet sniffer built in C++.
-Used to understand routing protocols, source and destination addresses of packets.
+This is a library management system built in C++.
+It utilizes Object Oriented Programming, and utilizes multiple aspects such as Inheritance, Encapsulation and Data Abstraction.